xdmnl/api-documentation/source/includes/_endpoints.md

-body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body options | object (optional) | Sending options options.archive | boolean (optional) | Archive the conversation right when sending the reply (default: `true`) to | array | List of the recipient handles who will receive this message cc | array (optional) | List of the recipient handles who will receive a copy of this message
+body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body options | object (optional) | Sending options options.tags | array (optional) | List of tag names to add to the conversation (unknown tags will automatically be created) options.archive | boolean (optional) | Archive the conversation right when sending the reply (default: `true`) to | array | List of the recipient handles who will receive this message cc | array (optional) | List of the recipient handles who will receive a copy of this message